-By seeking a program that meets the principles described in the guide, the individual will have a better chance at gaining the knowledge, skills, and therapy needed to recover from DMT abuse.
-In addition, seeking a program that has experience in treating DMT addiction can provide further benefit, including an understanding of how best to help the individual manage the withdrawal symptoms involved in stopping use of the drug.
+By seeking a program that meets the principles described in the guide, the individual will have a better chance at gaining the knowledge, skills, and therapy needed to recover from DMT abuse and addiction.

 A reliable, reputable treatment facility takes the individual’s specific needs into account when planning treatment, as emphasized by the Principles of Drug Addiction Treatment: A Research-Based Guide.
-This includes:
+This includes:13

 By taking these factors into account when creating the individual’s care plan, treatment professionals are more likely to identify appropriate therapies and treatments customized to these needs.
 No treatment fits all individuals; picking the ones that fit the individual’s personal situation increases the chance that the person will achieve and maintain recovery.